Azure/azure-powershell/src/DataProtection/docs/Set-AzDataProtectionMSIPermission.md

       - `ObjectType <String>`: Type of the specific object - used for deserializing
     - `[FriendlyName <String>]`: Gets or sets the Backup Instance friendly name.
     - `[ValidationType <ValidationType?>]`: Specifies the type of validation.
 In case of DeepValidation, all validations from /validateForBackup API will run again.

+`RESTOREREQUEST <IAzureBackupRestoreRequest>`: Restore request object which will be used for restore
+  - `ObjectType <String>`:
+  - `RestoreTargetInfo <IRestoreTargetInfoBase>`: Gets or sets the restore target information.
+    - `ObjectType <String>`: Type of Datasource object, used to initialize the right inherited type
+    - `[RestoreLocation <String>]`: Target Restore region
+  - `SourceDataStoreType <SourceDataStoreType>`: Gets or sets the type of the source data store.
+  - `[SourceResourceId <String>]`: Fully qualified Azure Resource Manager ID of the datasource which is being recovered.

 ## RELATED LINKS